This post may contain affiliate links. Please read our disclosure policy.

 - Mix: Use a wooden spoon or your hands to gently stir and mix until the dough forms a ball.
 The dough should be soft but not sticky.
 Add more water if it’s too dry, 1 tablespoon at a time.
 If it’s too sticky, add more flour.

 - Knead Dough: Lightly flour your work area and knead the dough for 5 minutes.
+Your no yeast pizza dough is ready to use!

-Recipe Tips And Variations
+Tips and Variations

-- Flour Your Kneading Surface: It’s important to lightly dust your working area with flour so the dough doesn’t stick to it.
+- Flour your kneading surface.
+It’s important to lightly dust your working area with flour so the dough doesn’t stick to it.
 Just don’t use too much, or you’ll risk drying it out.

-To refrigerate, wrap the kneaded dough tightly in plastic wrap to prevent any air from coming into contact with it.
-Keep the dough in the fridge for up to 24 hours.
+- To refrigerate, wrap the kneaded dough tightly in plastic wrap to prevent any air from coming into contact with it.
+Keep the yeast free pizza dough in the fridge for up to 24 hours.
 When you’re ready to make your pizza, you’ll have to knead the dough again until it’s soft enough to shape.

-To freeze pizza dough, wrap it in a heavy-duty storage bag and keep it in the freezer for up to 3 months.
+- To freeze pizza dough, wrap it in a heavy-duty storage bag and keep it in the freezer for up to 3 months.
 Bake it directly from frozen for 10 minutes, then add your sauce and toppings and bake it for an additional 10-12 minutes, until the crust is golden and the cheese is bubbling.

 How to Store and Reheat Leftovers